Reviews You Can Rely On

 The Viper HD costs a decent penny, so these binoculars are not for the faint-hearted.
 These are for those of you looking to upgrade your current entry-level set and wanting to invest in something that's a performance step up.
 Being an 8x magnification, the Vipers are best suited for viewing wildlife such as birds, where you do not need to scan a far horizon but rather peer out with a wider field of view to catch all the action.

 Although the Vortex Viper had impressive results in clarity and brightness, it didn't necessarily excite us with its comfort and adjustability.
 One of the biggest standout features is its difficulty in adjusting the focus knob that had our fingers pumped from a workout when put to use.
-We were left confused by the intense knob tension, hoping that this might be an outlier in manufacturing.
-If ease of adjustment or higher magnification is your top priority, the similarly priced Nikon Monarch M7 10x42 can be a great alternative that will also help step up your game with wildlife viewing.
+We were confused by the intense knob tension, hoping that this might be an outlier in manufacturing.
+If ease of adjustment or higher magnification is your top priority, the similarly priced Nikon Monarch M7 10x42 is also great.

 Read More: Vortex Viper HD 8x42 review